 Bookham & Dorking Masterplan

-The studies are funded by the UK Government’s Shared Prosperity Fund.
+The studies were funded by the Government’s UK Shared Prosperity Fund.

 For Bookham